Share On

 New Residents/Intake Procedures

-• Recognize the risk of new bird residents introducing the virus to your property, even if they are not showing any signs of illness.
-With the recent detections in domesticated ruminants, sanctuaries caring for both ruminants and birds must also consider the potential risk of taking in new ruminant residents.
+• Recognize the risk of new residents introducing the virus to your property, even if they are not showing any signs of illness.
+With the recent detections in mammalian farmed animal species, sanctuaries caring for both mammalss and birds must also consider the potential risk of taking in new mammalian residents.
 Should a new mammalian resident become ill and test positive for HPAI, this could have grave consequences for your avian residents, even if you are following strict biosecurity measures.

 • If continuing with active rescue, take measures to protect other residents.
 Unfortunately, in the event of a positive case in a farmed bird species, typical on-site biosecurity measures will not suffice (in terms of the USDA’s response to a positive case).
-To protect your avian residents, establish intake procedures that prevent the chance of a new resident bringing the virus to your property.
-Options include the following:
+To reduce the risk of a new resident bringing HPAI to your sanctuary, we recommend reviewing your intake and quarantine protocols with your veterinarian to see if you need to make any changes.
+Depending on where you are located, this may mean seriously considering temporarily suspending intake.
+Additional options include the following:

 • Have new bird residents go directly to approved foster homes (that do not already have avian residents).
 Ideally, these fosters should not also be personnel coming to your property.